-The Villa is now closed for winter and will re-open on the 1st March 2015.
+The Villa is now open 7 days a week until 31st October 2015, from 10am until 5pm (last admission is at 4pm).
 Please disregard any other opening times you may find listed on search engines - this is the official website for Bignor Roman Villa.

 Bignor Roman Villa get Charity Status